vegito-app/local/README.md

 ```

 More local Makefile targets are available to work on the project locally, see [local/local.mk](local/local.mk):

-    local-android-studio-docker-compose           local-builder-image                           local-firebase-emulators-functions-serve      local-github-runner-image-push
+    local-android-studio-docker-compose           local-builder-image                           local-firebase-emulators-functions-serve      local-github-runner-image-ci
     local-android-studio-docker-compose-logs      local-firebase-emulators                      local-firebase-emulators-init                 local-github-runner-token-exist
     local-android-studio-docker-compose-rm        local-firebase-emulators-docker-compose       local-firebase-emulators-install              local-install
     local-android-studio-docker-compose-sh        local-firebase-emulators-docker-compose-bash  local-firebase-emulators-prepare              local-builder-image-ci
     local-android-studio-docker-compose-stop      local-firebase-emulators-docker-compose-logs  local-firebase-emulators-start                local-run
     local-android-studio-docker-compose-up        local-firebase-emulators-docker-compose-rm    local-github-runner-docker-compose-rm
     local-android-studio-image                    local-firebase-emulators-docker-compose-stop  local-github-runner-docker-compose-up
     local-android-studio-image-push               local-firebase-emulators-docker-compose-up    local-github-runner-image

 ## Infrastructure

 Infrastructure is based on google cloud.
-It is managed *as code* using the google and google-beta providers with Terraform.
+It is managed _as code_ using the google and google-beta providers with Terraform.

 See [infra/infra.mk](infra/infra.mk) for more details on the specific provided Makefile targets to manage the project infrastructure:

     terraform-apply-auto-approve  terraform-destroy
     terraform-import              terraform-init
     terraform-output              terraform-plan
     terraform-providers           terraform-refresh
     terraform-state-backup        terraform-state-list
     terraform-state-rm            terraform-state-show
     terraform-state-show-all      terraform-taint-backend
     terraform-unlock              terraform-upgrade
     terraform-validate

 ---

 There is also a nested `infra/gcloud` specific folder with specific target to use gcloud directly as helper and memo:

     gcloud-admin-developper-utrade-storage-admin           gcloud-images-builder-untag-all-public
     gcloud-apikeys-list                                    gcloud-images-list
     gcloud-auth-default-application-credentials            gcloud-images-list-tags